Choosing a mattress

-People who first try a memory foam mattress may find its embracing to be unpleasant.
+People who first try a memory foam mattress may find its motion stabilization to be unpleasant.
 When the memory foam takes the shape of the body, the depression which occurs in the mattress may be too deep (depending on how thick and reactive the memory foam is).
 Because of this depression formed under the body, moving around and getting up from the mattress requires more effort than on a non-memory foam mattress.

 Not all memory foams are equal.
 Some react more intensely than others at the same amount of heat.
 As the reaction to heat increases, so does the heat retention of the foam, and heat retention is unpleasant in a warm environment.
 Tempurpedic mattresses are known as having the highest memory effect, but also the highest heat retention.
 I had a Tempurpedic (memory foam) pillow which made my nape sweat during the summer, but my current Magniflex (memory foam) pillow only feels warm (but not hot).

 Humidity, either from the air or from perspiration, is absorbed by memory foam, which causes it to sag.